Aryabhata: Trigonometry

 that translates to: "for a triangle, the result of a perpendicular with the half-side is the area."

 Aryabhata discussed the concept of sine in his work by the name of ardha-jya, which literally means "half-chord".
 For simplicity, people started calling it jya.
 When Arabic writers translated his works from Sanskrit into Arabic, they referred it as jiba.
 However, in Arabic writings, vowels are omitted, and it was abbreviated as jb.
 Later writers substituted it with jaib, meaning "pocket" or "fold (in a garment)".
 (In Arabic, jiba is a meaningless word.)
 Later in the 12th century, when Gherardo of Cremona translated these writings from Arabic into Latin, he replaced the Arabic jaib with its Latin counterpart, sinus, which means "cove" or "bay"; thence comes the English word sine.

+Āryabhata uses the following formulae relating sin functions in his works: